MichalMotylinski/DiscFor-Discord-Artefact-Extraction-Tool/README.md

 # DiscFor
 Digital Artefact Extraction Tool for Discord Application

 Developed as part of my B.Sc.
 (Hons.)
-Dissertation entitled "Retrieval and analysis of digital artefacts from Discord local directories"
+Dissertation entitled "Forensic acquisition and analysis of digital artefacts from Discord application"

 This tool automates the extraction of digital artefacts and data that can be found in Discord local files.